jamezaguiar/jamezaguiar/README.md

 ## About me

-- 🌱 I’m currently learning Node.js, ReactJS and React Native to become a full-stack developer!
+- 🏢 I'm currently working at OSF Digital as a trainee front-end developer.
-- 🔭 Skills in JS/TS, HTML, CSS, PostgreSQL, AWS and others.
+- 🔭 Skills in JS/TS, HTML, CSS, Angular, Node.js and others.
-- 💻 Practicing the clean code with the SOLID principles to create scalable and well structured applications.
 - 🎓 I'm graduating in Computer Networks from the Federal University of Ceará.

 <center>